-- 1) When reviewing or creating a goal, consider the following questions: - Is the goal aligned with SWC's mission and institutional goals? - Does the goal describe a desired outcome? - Is the goal clear, achievable, and measurable? - What progress has been made toward achieving the goal? - What challenges are limiting progress toward the goal? - What actions could expedite achievement of the goal? - 2) Following consideration of the above questions, determine the status of each existing goal and whether any new goals need to be added in order to improve the quality and effectiveness of the program or unit, as well as its viability, and relevancy to SWC's mission and institutional objectives.
+- 1) When reviewing or creating a goal, consider the following questions: - Is the goal aligned with SWC's mission and institutional goals? - Does the goal describe a desired outcome? - Is the goal clear, achievable, and measurable? - What progress has been made toward achieving the goal? - What challenges are limiting progress toward the goal? - What actions could expedite achievement of the goal?

+- 2) Following consideration of the above questions, determine the status of each existing goal and whether any new goals need to be added in order to improve the quality and effectiveness of the program or unit, as well as its viability, and relevancy to SWC's mission and institutional objectives.
 For new goals, the status is "New."
 For existing goals, the status may be "Completed," "Discontinued," "Continuing," or "Modified Continuing" and a narrative must be provided as follows: - Completed: Provide a brief narrative of the steps taken to achieve the goal and include qualitative and/or quantitative outcomes assessment data demonstrating successful completion.
 Completed goals will not carry over into the following year's program review. - Discontinued: Provide a brief narrative explaining why the goal was discontinued and include any supporting qualitative and/or quantitative outcomes assessment data.
 Discontinued goals do not carry over into the following year's program review. - Continuing: Provide a brief narrative of the steps taken toward completing the goal and include any qualitative and/or quantitative outcomes assessment data you have compiled to date.
 Continuing goals will carry over into the following year's program review. - Modified Continuing: Provide a brief narrative of the steps taken toward completing the goal and explain why the goal is being modified.
 Include any qualitative and/or quantitative outcomes assessment data you have compiled to date.
 Modified Continuing goals will carry over into the following year's program review. - 3) For each goal that relates to serving students through Continuing Education (e.g., noncredit, fee-based noncredit, youth programs, etc.), please select Yes at the "Is this a Continuing Education related Goal?" prompt.
 This goal will then be shared with the Director of Continuing Education and the Dean of Continuing Education and Workforce Development who will communicate with the school or area Dean to determine if they have resources in available to support the goal.

 NOTE: If the Director of Continuing Education and the Dean of Continuing Education and Workforce Development can provide resources to support the goal, any associated resource requests they fulfill may be deprioritized by the school or area Dean.
+Any resource requests associated with the goal which they cannot fulfill will prioritized by the school or area Dean with all other resource requests and will continue on through the program review process.

-4) Each goal must also be aligned with at least one institutional goal/objective.
-The list of applicable institutional goals/objectives is included in the PR App and allows for one selection.
-Note that the language has been condensed for ease of use in the PR App and the full language of each goal/objective in available in the Strategic Plan.
+4) Each goal must also be aligned with at least one institutional goal.
+The list of applicable institutional goals is included in the PR App and allows for one selection.
+Select the most relevant aligned institutional goal.